RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 		repeat (10)
 		  	add (pick random (1) to (26)) to [otp v] end
-		ask [What is your message (max 10 letters a-z, no spaces, no symbols)?] and wait set [message v] to (answer)
+		ask [What is your message?] and wait set [message v] to (answer)
 		set [pointer v] to [1]
 		repeat (length of (message))